webcoder97/css-generator-by-scss/README.md

   <p>you can use pt, pb, pl and pr classes, just write pl-50 for padding-left: 50px;</p>
 </div>
 ```
-if you need value more than 150, you can change easily
+if you need value more than 150, you can change easily.
 ```scss
 @for $i from 0 through 30 {
 	$remValue: ($i * 5) / $baseFont;